Orthopedic Outpatient Rehabilitation

-Our team of rehabilitation professionals works closely with the physicians at the Comprehensive Spine Center to evaluate and treat patients with spine pain.
+Our team of rehabilitation professionals works closely with the physicians at the Norman Prince Spine Institute to evaluate and treat patients with spine pain.
 Every patient receives a comprehensive evaluation followed by a manual and exercise-based plan of care individually designed to meet the needs of the patient.
 Our clinicians have extensive clinical expertise and experience to help treat each individual suffering from spine pain, including but not limited to chronic neck and back pain, post-surgical pain, whiplash, work-related spine pain, overuse injuries, pelvic pain and more.
 In addition to treating pain specific to the spine, we also treat hospital employees with a broad spectrum of injuries that is impeding their job performance.

 Our therapists use these techniques:

 - spinal mobilization to reduce pain and improve spinal alignment and mobility

 - therapeutic exercises based on current biomechanical and anatomical research

 - postural and activity modification

 - soft tissue and muscle-lengthening techniques to correct muscle imbalance